HitheshPoojary187/JapLinguaV01/README.md

 ### 🎌 Facts
 Uncover the unique and wonderful aspects of Japan!
 The facts section provides a collection of interesting and surprising facts to deepen your knowledge of the country.

+### 🤖 Chatbot
+Your personal Japanese guide!
+The chatbot is **trained on Japanese etiquette and culture**.
+It can:
+- Answer your questions about **Japanese manners, traditions, and customs**.
+- Assist with general queries related to the Japanese language and beyond.

 ---

 ## 🛠️ Technologies Used